nyno-kb/python-101/_episodes/02-variables.md

 Variables:

-*   cannot start with a digit
+*   Cannot start with a digit.
-*   cannot contain spaces, quotation marks, or other punctuation
+*   Cannot contain spaces, quotation marks, or other punctuation.
-*   *may* contain an underscore (typically used to separate words in long variable names)
+*   *May* contain an underscore (typically used to separate words in long variable names).
-*   Underscores at the start like `__alistairs_real_age` have a special meaning so we won't do that until we understand the convention.
+*   Having an underscore at the beginning of a variable name like `__alistairs_real_age` has a special meaning.
+    So we won't do that until we understand the convention.
 *   The standard naming convention for variable names in Python is the so-called "snake case", where each word is separated by an underscore.\
     For example `my_first_variable`.\
-    You can read more about naming conventions in Python here: [https://peps.python.org/pep-0008/#naming-conventions](https://peps.python.org/pep-0008/#naming-conventions)
+    You can read more about naming conventions in Python [here](https://peps.python.org/pep-0008/#naming-conventions).

 ### Use meaningful variable names